Southport: Further education

 The town has two further education colleges: Southport College, situated near to the town centre, and King George V College (KGV), located on Scarisbrick New Road in the Blowick area of the town.

 Courses at Southport College include Diplomas, NVQs, BTECs and Access courses.
 In addition, Southport College offers some higher education courses in conjunction with the University of Central Lancashire, Edge Hill University and Liverpool John Moores University.

 King George V College offers both A-Level and Business And Technology Education Council (BTEC).
-It originally opened as King George V Sixth Form College in 1979, and replaced the former King George V Grammar School for Boys, which occupied the same site from 1926 until its demolition in stages during the 1980s as the college was fully opened.
+It opened as King George V Sixth Form College in 1979, and replaced the former King George V Grammar School for Boys, which occupied the same site from 1926 until its demolition in stages during the 1980s as the college was fully opened.
 In 2013, the college was the best performing state-funded college in an 18-mile radius of KGV.
 However, by 2015 Ofsted reported that it 'Requires improvement'.
 In 2016, Ofsted again rated it poorly, and a government report suggesting merging it with nearby Southport College.
-In the wake of the report, the college's principal left.
-The number of pupils at the college had plummeted from 1,530 in 2012 to just 652 in 2016.
-The college has somewhat recovered since then, with more positive results and a higher intake.